moondance-labs/tanssi-docs/learn/framework/overview.md

 ---
-title: Overview
+title: Appchain Development Framework Overview
-description: Substrate is a powerful blockchain development framework that provides many ready-to-use functionalities allowing product teams to quickly and easily build Appchains.
+description: Substrate is a blockchain development framework built in Rust Programming Language that streamlines and speeds up the process of developing new Appchains.
 ---

 # Overview {: #overview }